Minoru/blog.tty8.org/posts/2012-08-25-migrating-to-luks-on-lvm.markdown

 dm-mod
 ```

-(I'm not really sure about the latter two — some guides I've read omitted them,
+(I'm not really sure about the last one — some guides I've read omitted them,
 and I didn't experiment myself.)

 Now let's edit `/etc/fstab` so system knows where to find root and other